Respiratory Illness Data

 Weekly Surveillance Summary

-- The percentage of specimens that tested positive for flu remains elevated (11%) but has decreased from a peak of 23% in January.
-The majority (77%) of all typed flu specimens for the week were flu A; however, the proportion of specimens positive for flu B has continued to increase over the last 6 weeks.
-Among flu A that were subtyped 67% have been H1N1 and 33% H3N2.
+- The percentage of specimens that tested positive for flu continues to decrease from a peak of 23% in January.
+Detections of flu B represent 77.8% of all reported flu detections last week.
+Among flu A specimens that were subtyped for the week 71% were H1N1.
 Test positivity for RSV has been decreasing since mid-December and continues to decrease.
-Test positivity for COVID-19 did not change from the previous week.
+Test positivity for COVID-19 decreased from the previous week.

 - Flu and COVID-19 vaccine coverage across the city remain low.
 See CDPH’s Mid-Season Seasonal Respiratory Vaccine Coverage Report for more details.